History of Vivek Ramaswamy in Timeline

 On February 21, 2023, Ramaswamy declared his candidacy for the Republican nomination for president of the United States in 2024 on Tucker Carlson Tonight.

-February 15, 2025: Ramaswamy files to enter the 2026 Ohio gubernatorial election
+February 15, 2025: Files to enter the 2026 Ohio gubernatorial election

 On February 15, 2025, Ramaswamy filed to enter the 2026 Ohio gubernatorial election.

-February 2025: Launch of Ohio Gubernatorial Campaign
+February 2025: Launched Ohio Gubernatorial Campaign

-2026: Ohio Gubernatorial Election
+2026: Ohio Gubernatorial Campaign

-Ramaswamy launched his 2026 Ohio gubernatorial campaign in February 2025 and received an endorsement from President Trump.
+In February 2025, Ramaswamy launched his 2026 Ohio gubernatorial campaign and received an endorsement from President Trump.